 Hi-Lo Lounge.
 Good vegetarian and vegan-friendly bar food.
 See above under ‘Drink’.

 Note: Obviously lots of other places on this list work for lunch.
-I go to Bubble Cafe and Maepole most frequently.
+I go to Bubble Cafe, Mother Pho, and Maepole most frequently.

 Taqueria Juaritos: Excellent gas station taco stand.
 The gorditas are great.
 Superb salsa bar.
 Went a few times recently (June-July ’22), and it was consistently excellent.